 First, the shellfish.
 The lobster tails were steamed in a CVap Cook & Hold Oven at 200 + 0 for about seven minutes, bringing them to the perfect temperature and texture for this dish.
 We staged the shrimp at 135 + 2 for about ten minutes, until it was nearly – but not quite – opaque, and held it there.

 Next we added heavy cream to create a gorgeous blush sauce.

 We removed the lobster tail meat and reserved the shells, along with the shrimp shells, to make stock later.

-Some of the meat was cubed and stirred into the blush sauce, while the rest was set aside to be added whole.
+Some of the meat was cubed and stirred into the blush sauce.
+The rest was set aside to be added whole.

 We coated a portion of pasta we’d been holding with the seafood/sauce mixture…

-The natural sweet flavor of the shellfish really came through and was complimented nicely by the simple blush sauce, while the fresh basil added just the right amount of bright yet peppery foil to the richness of the overall dish.
+The natural sweet flavor of the shellfish really came through, complimented nicely by the simple blush sauce, while the fresh basil added just the right amount of bright, yet peppery foil to the richness of the overall dish.